tgross/devopsdays-workshop/README.md

 But even if we accept this premise, we can’t simply rewrite all our applications, so we need a way to build application containers that can knit together legacy and greenfield applications alike.
 In this hands-on workshop, we will build a microservices application.
 Starting from simple open source components, we’ll add tooling that turns these applications into a modern self-assembling stack.

+This workshop is intended to be accessible to developers and operators who may beginners in the container ecosystem, and will focus a lot on the "why" questions around containers, schedulers, and networking in contrinzerized environments.

 ## Exercises